Softicles/The-Hardest-Game-in-The-World/README.md

 This is a game in Game Boy Advance (GBA) style that I made as a submission to Homework 6 - CS 2110 at Georgia Tech.
 This is my most-favorite project of the class where I got 105/100 points, so I decided to publish it here on GitHub!

 ## Usage Instructions:
-1. You need a Docker image to run the game, and thus you should have Docker installed on your computer ([link to install Docker](https://docs.docker.com/desktop/setup/install/mac-install/))
+1. You need a Docker image to run the game, thus you should have Docker installed on your computer ([link to install Docker](https://docs.docker.com/desktop/setup/install/mac-install/))

 2. Pulling down the ```gtcs2110/cs2110docker``` by running the following terminal command: